 Dr Paranque is an Assistant Professor specialized in early modern and public history.
 She joined the University in 2017, after previously teaching at King’s College London, Winchester University, University College London and Queen Mary University London.

 She is a co-convenor of the Tudor and Stuart Seminar at the Institute of Historical Research.
 In January 2019, she was awarded her Fellowship of Higher Education Academy and was elected as a Fellow of the Royal Historical Society for a valued contribution to historical research.

 She has contributed in award-winning historical documentaries, such as The Boleyns: A Scandalous Family on BBC Two and USA PBS (2021/2022), Channel 4: The Queens Who Ruled the World (2023) and Secrets d’Histoire in France.
-Committed to share her research with a broader audience, she has participated in BBC Radio 4 Great Lives and numerous podcasts (HistoryHit, NotJustTheTudors, Talking Tudors and many more).
+Committed to share her research with a broader audience, she has participated in BBC Radio 4 Great Lives and Women’s Hour and numerous podcasts (HistoryHit, NotJustTheTudors, Talking Tudors and many more).

 She has written blogs for ArtUk.org and the Wellcome Trust as well as participating in Teaching ressources such as RETEACH and Massolit Lectures.
 She is a reviewing for The Times and has reviewed books for Oxford University Press, Routledge, Palgrave Macmillan.
 She is the author and editor of 6 books.
 Her latest published books is Blood, Fire and Gold: The Story of Elizabeth I of England and Catherine de Medici published by Ebury Publishing UK and by Hachette Publishing USA in 2022 and of Elizabeth I of England Through Valois Eyes (Palgrave Macmillan, 2019).

 For more details, see her website: www.estelleparanque.com